-Pair one of these apps with one of the best smartwatches or run trackers and you've got a portable data center, crunching all that information to chart out how your distance and speed are improving over time.
+Pair one of these apps with one of the best smartwatches such as the Apple Watch 6 or some other fitness tracker and you've got a portable data center, crunching all that information to chart out how your distance and speed are improving over time.

 - The best home gym equipment